4 Year Planninig

 Career Cruising: See above.

-- DATA Open House: The DATA Open House showcases all of the school’s programs and provides prospective students and their families with information related to careers and further education related to the programs.
-Anyone can attend the DATA Open House.
+- DATA Open House: The HTA Open House showcases all of the school’s programs and provides prospective students and their families with information related to careers and further education related to the programs.
+Anyone can attend the HTA Open House.
 It is usually in November.

 - PLAN TEST: This test is linked to the ACT College and Career Readiness test all juniors must take.
 Sophomores take the PLAN test in the spring.
 The PLAN has a career interest inventory that matches the student’s academic performance on the test with his or her career interests.
 The end result is a list of possible career paths.